Construction Lawyers in Orlando, FL

 - Unlicensed Contracting

 Construction work can be perilous.
 Sadly, injuries are commonplace on a construction site.
 When such an injury occurs, a worker may qualify to receive compensation.
 Likewise, a contractor has a right to a defense.
-Our Orlando construction lawyers represent both types of clients.
+Our construction lawyers represent both types of clients in Florida.

 - Contractor-Owner Agreements